-- 1. All teachers will be in their buildings fifteen (15) minutes before the opening session. - 2.
-Effective July 1, 2016 the length of day for elementary teachers in K-2, K-6, K-7, and K-8 buildings and for K-6 teachers in K-12 buildings is 6 hours and 45 minutes, inclusive of the fifteen (15) minute early arrival time.
-The length of day for secondary teachers in 7-12, 9-12 buildings and for 7-12 teachers in K-12 buildings is 7 hours and 15 minutes inclusive of the fifteen (15) minute early arrival time.
+2. Effective January 30, 2023, the length of day for bargaining unit members at pre-K-6 and pre-K-8 buildings and for pre-K-6 teachers in pre-K-12 buildings is 6 hours and 45 minutes, inclusive of the fifteen (15) minute early arrival time but exclusive of up to fifteen (15) minutes following the ending bell time.
+The length of day for bargaining unit members at schools with grades 6-8, 7-12, 9-12 and for 7-12 teachers in pre-K-12 buildings is 7 hours and fifteen minutes inclusive of the fifteen (15) minute early arrival but exclusive of up to fifteen (15) minute buildings is 7 hours and fifteen minutes inclusive of the fifteen (15) minute early arrival but exclusive of up to fifteen (15) minutes following the ending bell time.
+Compelling concerns in the 2022-2023 school year with supporting students' dismissal after the established ending bell shall be reviewed with a supervisor and shall not be unreasonably denied.

-To the extent that this change results in additional time, such time will not result in additional teaching time.
-Such additional time will be used for individual or common planning time, as determined by the teacher.

-- 3. Teachers recognize that their responsibility to their students requires the performance of duties that involve the expenditure of time beyond that of the instructional day.
-Teachers will be available for student and/or parent consultation, as well as for other professional activities and responsibilities. - 4.
-Beginning with the school year 2013-14, Wednesdays shall revert to a normal instruction day.
-Teachers shall not be obligated to remain in buildings for any purpose beyond the normal instructional day on Wednesdays.
-A teacher's Professional Responsibilities (Domain IV of Danielson rubric) rating may not be downgraded as a result of absence from participation in voluntary activities held during off duty hours or off duty days. - 5.
-Meetings shall be called only for matters that cannot be adequately covered by written communications.
+3. Teachers/bargaining unit members recognize that their responsibility to their students requires the performance of duties that involve the expenditure of time beyond that of the instructional day.
+Teachers/bargaining unit members will be available for student and/or parent consultation, as well as for other professional activities and responsibilities.
+Teachers/bargaining unit members will also continue to communicate with parents regularly, including through District electronic communication.

+4. A teacher's Professional Responsibilities (Domain IV of Danielson rubric) rating may not be downgraded as a result of absence from participation in voluntary activities held during off duty hours or off duty days.

+5. Meetings shall be called only for matters that cannot be adequately covered by written communications.
 The District may schedule up to five (5) half-days per year of meetings consistent with the Time and Learning model (NCTL), gained by early release of students.
 These meetings may be used for collaboration and professional development.
 School-Based Planning Teams shall be involved in the implementation at each school.
 Additional time beyond this shall be strictly voluntary and for professional development credit.
-Itinerant teachers shall attend these meeting at their home school. - 6. a.
+Itinerant teachers/bargaining unit members shall attend these meeting at their home school.

+6. a.
 Bargaining unit members assigned to work as members of a Committee on Special Education (CSE) may perform such work on a flexible schedule of hours either beginning and/or ending later than the normal instructional day to permit the scheduling of CSE meetings that end no later than 6:30 pm on Monday through Thursday.
-Such scheduling shall be agreed to mutually between the respective bargaining unit members and administrators and shall not result in a workday longer than that specified in section 16.2. - b.
-Where the attendance of a teacher not assigned as a member of the Committee on Special Education is required at a meeting of the CSE, if such meeting is scheduled before or after the normal instructional day, the teacher shall be paid at the hourly rate as set forth in Section 47.2 for such additional time worked before or after the normal instructional day.
+Such scheduling shall be agreed to mutually between the respective bargaining unit members and administrators and shall not result in a workday longer than that specified in section 16.2.

+b.
+Where the attendance of a teacher/bargaining unit member not assigned as a member of the Committee on Special Education is required at a meeting of the CSE, if such meeting is scheduled before or after the normal instructional day, the individual shall be paid at the hourly rate as set forth in Section 47.2 for such additional time worked before or after the normal instructional day.